Governance Framework

 Board Committees

-Following the aforementioned changes, there are currently five committees under the Board, namely (1) Audit Committee, (2) Risk Management Committee, (3) Remuneration and Nomination Committee, (4) Strategic and Sustainable Development Committee, and (5) Executive Committee to implement internal supervision and control on each relevant aspects of the Group.
+At present, there are five committees under the Board, namely (1) Audit Committee, (2) Risk Management Committee, (3) Remuneration and Nomination Committee; (4) Strategic and Sustainable Development Committee; and (5) Executive Committee to implement internal supervision and control on each relevant aspects of the Group.
+In addition, the Sustainability Working Committee is a sub-committee of the Strategic and Sustainable Development Committee established to assist with the formulation and implementation of sustainability-related policies of the Group.

 Board Evaluation